 Selecting Facility Locations

-In developing the pipeline project, engineers attempt to balance environmental and landowner considerations with the engineering requirements for safely constructing a transmission pipeline.
+In developing the pipeline project, engineers attempted to balance environmental and landowner considerations with the engineering requirements for safely constructing a transmission pipeline.
 These factors include geography, environmental concerns, collocation with other linear development and constructability.

 Sophisticated computer modeling is used to identify what new pipeline facilities will be required to create the necessary pipeline capacity requested by the project customers.
 Increasing natural gas deliveries can be accomplished through one or a combination of the following: